 Medtronic in its $49.9 billion acquisition of Covidien, cleared globally less than six months after announcement.

 Google in several transactions, including its $12.5 billion acquisition of Motorola Mobility, its subsequent sale of Motorola Mobility’s mobile devices business to Lenovo, and its previous acquisition of Admeld.

 Western Digital in its $4.8 billion acquisition of Hitachi’s hard drive business.

-SUPERVALU in multiple transactions, including its $375 million acquisition of Unified Grocers and its $193 million acquisition of Associated Grocers of Florida.
+SUPERVALU in multiple transactions, including in its acquisition by United Natural Foods for approximately $2.9 billion, its $375 million acquisition of Unified Grocers and its $193 million acquisition of Associated Grocers of Florida.

 Dollar Thrifty in its $2.3 billion acquisition by Hertz and through past competing offers by Hertz and Avis.

 Platform Specialty Products in its $2.3 billion public takeover of Alent, a UK-based maker of specialty chemicals.

 Vitro, the leading glass manufacturer in Mexico, in the $2.15 billion sale of its food and beverage glass containers business to Owens-Illinois, Inc.